AI Cover Letters in 2026: Do They Still Help?

 The Results

 The takeaway?
-AI-assisted cover letters outperform both pure AI and pure human approaches.
-Use AI to generate a strong first draft, then add your personal touch — specific company knowledge, genuine enthusiasm, and unique anecdotes.
+Use AI to generate a strong first draft, then add your personal touch — specific company knowledge, genuine enthusiasm, and concrete evidence.

 Best Practices for AI Cover Letters in 2026